yuqiii-wang/KnowledgeNotes/math/ai/nlp/tokenization_and_embeding.md

                                    # 0.0225,  0.0135], grad_fn=<SliceBackward0>)
 ```

+## Text Similarity/Overlap

+*Text similarity* measures how close two pieces of text are with respect to either their use of words or characters (lexical similarity) or in terms of meaning (semantic similarity).

 ### Embedding Vector Similarity: Cosine Similarity

+Vocab semantics can be represented by embeddings derived by training language model.

 *Cosine similarity* between two vector $\bold{v}_i, \bold{v}_j$ is define as